-Things I want you to know, let's get right to it. 😊
+Things I want you to know about the fixed vs.variable debate, let's get right to it. 😊

 Fixed mortgage features (main ones)